For immediate release

 LONDON, ON – In a unanimous decision, released today, the Supreme Court of Canada (SCC) has affirmed that church membership decisions cannot be judicially reviewed by civil courts except in very narrow circumstances.
 The Court stated: “In the end, religious groups are free to determine their own membership and rules; courts will not intervene in such matters save where it is necessary to resolve an underlying legal dispute” and that “even where review is available, the courts will consider only those issues that are justiciable.
 Issues of theology are not justiciable.”

 Christian Legal Fellowship (CLF) intervened in the litigation and welcomes the SCC decision.
-Derek Ross, CLF’s Executive Director and legal counsel in this intervention, comments:
+Derek Ross, CLF’s Executive Director, comments:

 The Supreme Court’s decision was penned by Justice Rowe.
 Rowe J explained that the central question in the appeal was “when, if ever, courts have jurisdiction to review the decisions of religious organizations where there are concerns about procedural fairness.”
 He concluded as follows: